ARGG-HDL/argg_hdl/README.md

 ![Axi Stream](pictures/axi.jpg)
 ![Axi Stream Truth](pictures/axiStream_truth_table.png)

 Since it has four signals and each one can either be set or not set this results in 16 combinations.
 Only four of these 16 combinations are actual a correct state.
 All the other ones are undefined behavior.
 Programming languages usually solve this problem by not allowing users direct access to the underlying data but by providing higher-level APIs that provide a safe way of setting states.
-This APIs safeguard the user in two ways from entering undefined behavior (UB).
+These APIs safeguard the user in two ways from entering undefined behavior (UB).
 First, if functions are used in the intended fashion the program can never reach an UB state.
 That should be illustrated with the following example (for details see example 3):

 ```Python
 if v_Axi_out: